Shacobushi/cmp/README.md

 In another terminal run npx cypress open and select e2e or component test no order to switch between component and e2e it require to stop cypress and run again: npx cypress open

-## Thank you so much for the opportunity:
+## Thank you so much for the opportunity!

 # React + TypeScript + Vite